cpuSonicatt/ktane-solver/README.md

 **Methods**

 - `add_strike()` - Add a strike to the bomb.
 - `reset_memory()` - Reset the Memory module.
-This is called automatically after completing solving the Memory module.
+This is called automatically after solving the Memory module.
 - `reset_sequence()` - Reset the Sequence module.
-This is called automatically after completing solving the Sequence module.
+This is called automatically after solving the Sequence module.